-Facebook as well as other social media sites are changing daily.
+Facebook, as well as other social media sites, are changing daily.
 These dimensions are valid of December 2015.

 Artist Facebook Page Image Size Guide

 Your cover photo is the image that showcases your brand and logo.
 Take some time in designing this.
-As an artist you will be able to be very creative.
+As an artist, you will be able to be very creative.

 Your profile image size is 160 pixels wide by 160 pixels high.
 If your image is too large you will be able to crop it to make it fit.
-You can also resize your image using PicMonkey, a free online image editing site.
+You can also resize your image using PicMonkey a free online image editing site.

 The News Feed image size is 1,200 pixels wide by 900 pixels high.
-You can add text to your image but Facebook only allows up to 20% of text on an image.
+You can add text to your image but Facebook only allows up to 20% of the text on an image.

 There will be times that you will notice that the image of your artwork does not fit the dimensions.
-In a situation like this use a blank canvas in PicMokey, sized at 1,200 pixels wide x 900 pixels high and add your image in the middle of the canvas.
+In a situation like this use a blank canvas in PicMonkey, sized at 1,200 pixels wide x 900 pixels high and add your image in the middle of the canvas.